tsgates/arch-wiki-markdown/wiki/Display_Power_Management_Signaling.md

 xscreensaver DPMS

-You can configure xscreensaver's DPMS settings manually by editing your ~/.xscreensaver file as below, or using the xscreensaver-demo gui.
+You can configure xscreensaver's DPMS settings manually by editing your ~/.xscreensaver file as below, or using the xscreensaver-demo GUI.

     timeout:	1:00:00
     cycle:		0:05:00